Acts 19:20 "So mightily grew the word of GOD and prevailed."

 People who say this is a translational error are merely voicing their personal opinion, which many other translators do not share.
 I am not an expert, but I know enough to be able to defend the KJB here.
 The word found in the TBS Greek text (Scrivener's 1894) is literally Kurios, which usually in the N.T. is translated as Lord.
 However, in the Greek translations of the Old Testament, the word Kurios is used thousands of times for the Hebrew words God (Elohim) and Jehovah.

 It is interesting that the phrase "the word of God" is only found 3 times in the O.T.
 Usually the phrase is "the word of the LORD".
 Yet, in the Greek translations of the O.T. two of the three times the phrase "the word of God" is used, the Greek uses "the word of Kurios".
-The two places where the Hebrew says "the word of God" the Greek translation has "o logos Kuriou" are 1 Kings 12:22 and 1 Chronicles 17:3.
-The one where the Greek uses Theos is Proverbs 30:5 "o logos Theou".
+The two places where the Hebrew says "the word of God" (Eloheem #430) the Greek translation has "o logos Kuriou" are 1 Kings 12:22 (Eloheem #430) and 1 Chronicles 17:3.
+(Eloheem #430) The one where the Greek uses Theos is Proverbs 30:5 "o logos Theou", and here the word for God is not Eloheem # 430 but is the slightly different Eloah # 433.

 "the word of GOD"